multimediaeval/2019-Pixel-Privacy-Task/README.md

 This page contains information on participating in the task.
 The 2019 task uses a subset of images of the 2018 task.
 We welcome innovative approaches in 2019: we are interested in what works, and what does not work.

-For more information contact Martha Larson (m.a.larson at tudelft.nl)
+For more information contact Zhuoran Liu (z.liu@cs.ru.nl)

 ## Instructions
 The 2019 edition of the task focuses on privacy-sensitive information that is related to scene categories.